gridsome/gridsome.org/docs/core-concepts.md

 ### Layouts
 Layouts are **Vue Components** that are used inside Pages and Templates to wrap the content.
 A layout usually contains Header & Footer.

-Layouts are usually used like this:
+Layouts are usually used like this in Pages:

 ```html
 <template>